More Thoughts on Bernie Sanders and Capitalism

 attention than reliable ones, whose commitment can be assumed and

-to party elites, that is -- and numbers dictate that sponsors get
+to party elites, that is — and numbers (and money) dictate that

 - The professionals (or elites): politicians and their high-level